Jose-Hurtado-Sanchez/CS360-Online-Game/ReadME.txt

 To build in vscode

 BEFORE COMPILING:
-ADD the IP of the person who is running the server
+ADD the IP of the person who is running the server and make sure you are not on WSU wifi Both machines have to be on the same wifi perferably have both players in the same room Have eNet and SFML downloaded on your computer for this program to run

 OVERALL NOTES:
-Player Who starts server is p1 and therefor gets id 1 and id 2 goes to p2
+Player Who starts server is p1 and therefore gets id 1 and id 2 goes to p2